apache/accumulo-website/_docs-2/development/iterators.md

 ### seek

-The `seek` method is likely the most confusing method on the Iterator interface.
-The purpose of this method is to advance the stream of Key-Value pairs to a certain point in the iteration (the Accumulo table).
+The purpose of the seek method is to advance the stream of Key-Value pairs to a certain point in the iteration (the Accumulo table).
 It is common that before the implementation of this method returns some additional processing is performed which may further advance the current position past the `startKey` of the [Range].
 This, however, is dependent on the functionality the iterator provides.
 For example, a filtering iterator would consume a number Key-Value pairs which do not meets its criteria before `seek`